hvalev/rcpyci/README.md

 - cache intermediary results for further analyses
 - generic way to add additional pipelines for computing anything on the ci- or parameter-space

+## What is in this package
+The package includes 4 main namespaces:
+`core` contains all the core functionality for creating the stimulus images and computing the classification images.
+The functions within the `core` namespace work directly with arrays representing the images or various intermediary results. `interface` is a convenience namespace which contains functions used by the user to easily create the stimuli or compute the classification images. `pipelines` is a namespace which defines how the classification images are calculated as well as functions for computing zmaps on the CI space or the stimulus parameter space. `im_ops` is a namespace which defines operations on image arrays and `utils` contains some helper functions.
+__NOTE__: `infoval` is a port of the `infoval` functionality from the originl rcicr package, but it is untested.

 ## How to generate stimuli for a 2IFC task
 To generate stimuli for a 2IFC task, the following snippet would be enough for the basic use case.
 Be mindful that this uses a base_face image which is included in the repository under `tests`.
 ```